1a. The Unit Step Function (Heaviside Function)

 Rectangular Pulse

 A common situation in a circuit is for a voltage to be applied at a particular time (say t = a) and removed later, at t = b (say).
-Such a situation is written using unit step functions as:
+We write such a situation using unit step functions as:

 Write the following functions in terms of unit step function(s).
 Sketch each waveform.